-But property prices are on the up, so the value of your home has risen.
-This means more competitive deals are now available to you and, if you reviewed your mortgage today, you’d see that you can switch to a much cheaper deal at just 3%.
+This means more competitive deals are now available to you and, if you reviewed your mortgage today, you might be able to switch to a much cheaper deal of just 3%.

 Example monthly repayment saving if switching from a 5% to a 3% deal

 |Monthly payments on £175,000 at 5%

 Use the links below to check your property value and see what you might save by remortgaging to a lower rate.